-Join us in an inspiring, thoughtful discussion amongst female Indigenous leaders from across the country.
-These amazing women will share their stories and will reveal how they’ve overcome many challenges and obstacles throughout their personal and professional journeys.
+These amazing women shared their stories and Spoke their Truths at the 2019 Indigenous Women’s Leadership Summit.
+Each individual revealed how they’ve overcome many challenges and obstacles throughout their personal and professional journeys.

 Métis Nation, MB and SK